userbot8895/HUB-Plus/suggestion-rules.md

 - More memes.
 I might occasionally accept meme commands if they aren't garbage.
 - Any kinds of emoji animations.
 - Fake "hacking" animations.
 - Malware.
-Commands that let the user run code (like .exec) are not considered malware.
+Commands that let the user run code that they supply (like .exec) are not considered malware.
 - Commands with non-English text.
 Translate the text, then submit.
 - Anything to do with piracy, including torrent commands, paid streaming service content downloaders etc.